Course Cross Enrollment Policy

 It is the decision of the Health Science Center to allow students to enroll in courses in other Health Science Center schools/programs outside their home school/program, so long as: 1) students receive permission from both their home school/program and the school/program in which they plan to enroll by completing an official Cross-enrollment form; 2) the course in which the student plans to enroll has start and stop dates that are consistent with the student’s program of study start and stop dates.

 It is the responsibility of the schools/departments to advise students on which courses in other schools/programs will count toward their degree program.
 Further, individual curriculum committees within each school/program are charged with deciding which courses/programs will allow cross-enrollment.
-They also will be charged with informing the registrar’s office which courses should be open for cross-enrollment and specifying for each course if there are any students who are to be given priority enrollment (for example, students in their final year of study).
+They also will be charged with informing the Office of the University Registrar which courses should be open for cross-enrollment and specifying for each course if there are any students who are to be given priority enrollment (for example, students in their final year of study).

 Transcripts: If students sign up for a course outside of their home school/program, the course will be listed on their home career transcript.
 For example, if a nursing student takes a course in the School of Health Professions (SHP) while the student is an active student in the School of Nursing (SON), the SHP course will show on the same transcript as the student’s nursing courses.